datacamp/datacamp-light/README.md

 To develop DataCamp Light, you'll need to run the app locally.
 This repository includes some example exercises to test it on.

-Get started by cloning this repostory, installing the dependencies and starting the development server.
+Get started by cloning this repository, installing the dependencies and starting the development server.
 As you make changes, the page will reload with your new code.